 Stewardship at Christ Church

-As in all other years, we ask you to prayerfully consider a pledge to Christ Church in the coming year.
-Our budget for 2021 is based on the pledges made this fall.
+As in all other years, we ask you to prayerfully consider a pledge to Christ Church for the coming year.
+Our budget for 2022 is based on the pledges made THIS fall.

-The same is true of programs at Christ Church.
-Your pledge does not support one thing; it supports ALL Christ Church is and does.
+Your pledge to Christ Church does not support ONE thing; it supports ALL Christ Church is and does.
 The parish is comprised of many parts that all function as a whole—just like you are one member of the parish and help form the community.

-We worked to find the best audio/visual solutions for our historic building to provide livestreamed services online.
+We continued to work to find the best audio/visual solutions for our historic building to provide livestreamed services and meetings online.

 We provided countless email updates, resources on the website, and Facebook posts to keep the community informed as changes were made.

 We continued to work with community partners like CCAP, the Winchester Rescue Mission, and Bright Futures to support children and the homeless in our area.

 We adapted Christian Formation offerings with Zoom gatherings, a video series for children, and outdoor services and a service for families with young children.

 We included music as much as possible in services as it’s an important part of our worship.